 Tow vehicle inspection

 You are probably towing with your daily driver, and it is likely you know its current condition most of the time.
 But you may not inspect the trailering components on a regular basis.
 They are usually an afterthought for a lot of people.
+There are special considerations for towing with smaller cars, covered here.

 Take a good light and inspect your hitch mount points under your vehicle.
 Make sure the welds are intact or the bolts tight.
 Check the receiver for any cracks, and place the bar into the receiver to check fit.
 Inspect the hitch retaining pin for rust and cracks.
 They aren’t expensive.
 Get a new one if there is any sign of a problem, and think about keeping a spare in your tow vehicle.